jworender/lle/Cases/Case_4/Case_4_markdown.md

 ```

 The perfect classification of the positive examples and poor classification
-performance of the negative examples in both the training and test set is a
+performance of the negative examples in the training and near perfect
-distinctive relationship that occurs often when there is a logical 'OR'
+classification for othe test set is a distinctive relationship that occurs often
-relationship present.
-Once this is known, steps can be taken to make the
+when there is a logical 'OR' relationship present.
+Once this is known or
-additional computational investment of creating additional versions of the
+suspected, steps can be taken to make the additional computational investment of
-features that might exist with different critical ranges and then fitting the
+creating additional versions of the features that might exist with different
-new larger (about 2 x size) data set.
+critical ranges and then fitting the new larger (sized two times plus) data set.

 ```